Microservices implementation.

 Deploy and debug with ease

 Although monoliths are usually faster to deploy, microservices boast piecemeal rollouts.
-That means you can get one module live (whether other modules are already rolled out or not), which is impossible with a monolithic app.
+That means you can get one module live (whether or not other modules are already rolled out), which is impossible with a monolithic app.
 This flexibility is then passed on to change management.
-If some part of your software flops, you can troubleshoot it without getting your hands dirty retesting other components.
+If some part of your software flops, you can troubleshoot it without getting your hands dirty when retesting other components.
 Besides debugging, microservices also simplify updates and improvements.

 Minimize downtime